© Liz Van Steenburgh | Dreamstime.com

 If you aren’t already eating beets regularly, you should start.
-Beets are well-known for their numerous health effects, especially their ability to fight high blood pressure and improve endurance.
-But new research suggests that beets can also improve insulin responses and help lower blood sugar.
+Beets are well-known for their numerous health benefits in a number of areas.
+Why are beets good for you?
+They’re known especially for their ability to fight high blood pressure and improve endurance.
+But recent research suggests that beets can also improve insulin responses and help lower blood sugar.

-Beets are rich in fiber as well.
-This helps to fight high blood sugar, as increased dietary fiber intake is associated with better blood sugar control in patients with type 2 diabetes.
-Fiber slows down digestion and thus helps prevent a quick rise in glucose that can be dangerous.
+Beets are rich in fiber, which helps to fight high blood sugar.
+Increased dietary fiber intake is associated with better blood sugar control in patients with type 2 diabetes.
+Fiber slows down digestion and thus helps prevent the quick rise in glucose that can be dangerous.

-Beets contain a large number of antioxidant compounds including many phenolic acids, flavanoids, and betalains.
-Antioxidants like these have been suggested to help modify blood sugar levels after meals.
-Researchers found that a predominant component of beets is the yellow/orange pigment called neobetanin, which probably plays an important role in insulin and blood glucose function.
+Beets contain a host of antioxidant compounds, including many phenolic acids, flavanoids, and betalains.
+Antioxidants like these, studies suggest, can help modify blood sugar levels after meals.
+In fact, researchers have found that a predominant component of beets is the yellow/orange pigment called neobetanin, which is believed to play an important role in insulin and blood glucose function.